Corvettes owned by CCCC members parked in front of the National Corvette Musuem in Bowling Green, Kentucky.

 The award for 2005 was presented to Randy Putmon.
 Randy had driven his 1981 C3 at our Spartan Speedway low-speed event in July of that year.
 During one of his runs he went off the track, went airborne and landed in the infield.
 He scooped up so much turf he was still cleaning it out the following spring.
 Our ever diligent Webmaster, Gloria Reiffer, snapped a shot that captured the whole moment for posterity.
 Randy accepted the award with his usual good humor.

-Submitted by Janet Iansiti
+Submitted by Sandy Bechtel and Janet Iansiti.